 These involve inserting an instrument into your urethra and into the prostate gland.
-Here is a list of these non-surgical alternatives:
+Non-surgical alternatives include the following:

-- transurethral needle ablation (TUNA) (radio waves are used to scar and shrink prostate tissue)
+- In transurethral needle ablation (TUNA), radio waves are used to scar and shrink prostate tissue.

-- transurethral microwave therapy (TUMT) (microwave energy is used to eliminate prostate tissue)
+- In transurethral microwave therapy (TUMT), microwave energy is used to eliminate prostate tissue.

-- water induced thermotherapy (WIT) (heated water is used to destroy excess prostate tissue)
+- In water-induced thermotherapy (WIT), heated water is used to destroy excess prostate tissue.

-- high-intensity focused ultrasound (HIFU) (sonic energy is used to eliminate excess prostate tissue)
+- In high-intensity focused ultrasound (HIFU), sonic energy is used to eliminate excess prostate tissue.

 Surgery for BPH